 Note: The truncation symbol * works in two ways-- use it at the end of a term to get variations such as other word endings and plural forms, or place a * in front of a term to get other words that have prefixes, such as *carbon* would get carbon, but also hydrocarbon, polycarbonate, and so on (sometimes called left truncation).

 So, you could put in a search such as (water quality and *hydrochlor*) to retrieve records about water quality and hydrochloric acid, but it would also get citations that listed water quality and any other chemical with a "hydrochlor" in the middle of the chemical name but with descriptive parts ahead of and after the term.
-I use left truncation with care.
+I use left truncation rarely and with care.